lgoudin/axeptio-ios-sdk/README.md

 # Introduction

-User consent is not only limited to the Web but applies to all platforms collecting user data.
-Mobile devices are part of it.
+User consent is not limited to the web, but applies to all platforms that collect user data.
+This includes mobile devices.

 # Current Release : AxeptioSDK @0.3.4